-In planning for Spokane's transportation future, citizens discussed the many components of Spokane's transportation system, including driving, bicycling, walking and taking the bus.
-Citizens also recognized that transportation has key relationships to other planning topics such as land use, urban design, neighborhood character, and social health.
+In planning for Spokane's transportation future, citizens discussed the many components of Spokane's transportation system, including the automobile, bicycling, walking and transit.
+Citizens also recognized that transportation has key relationships to other planning efforts such as land use, urban design, neighborhood character, and social health.
 They acknowledged that transportation needs to be viewed not just as a way for people to move about the city but also as something that shapes the city and the lives of its residents.